atek-cloud/atek.cloud/docs/manual/node/writing-a-node-app.md

 # Writing a Node app

-Writing a NodeJS app for Atek should be easy.
+NodeJS is Atek's runtime for applications.
+This guide will introduce you to building Atek apps with node.
 You may want to refer to the [Hello World application](https://github.com/atek-cloud/hello-world-node).

 An Atek application is expected to host an HTTP server.
 If it needs to, it can communicate with Atek and other Atek applications by speaking to the Atek server.
 This communication occurs mainly using JSON-RPC over HTTP post requests.